How to Mow a Lawn Properly

 Now that you know how to mow, it’s time to put safety in the spotlight and look at ways to work safely across the whole growing season.

 Wear protective gear every time you mow.
 Safety first.
 Even if the temps climb, be sure you’re not skimping on staying safe.
-Wear wrap-around eye protection designed for outdoor work, and put on a good pair of closed-toe work shoes to keep your feet safe.
+Wear wrap-around eye protection designed for outdoor work, choose pants over shorts and put on a good pair of closed-toe work shoes to keep your feet safe.

 Let your mower do the work.
-Self-propelled, walk behind mowers let the machine’s drive move the mower through the grass.
+Self-propelled, walk-behind mowers mean less pushing for you.
 A steady pace keeps your grass cut evenly.

 Refuel when the engine’s cool.
 It’s smart to check your gas levels before you start mowing.
 To avoid getting burned and prevent wear and tear on your mower, only refuel when the engine is cool.